 All proposals will be reviewed by a broad science panel that focuses on either extragalactic or galactic/planetary science.
-In order to minimize institutional, professional and personal conflicts of interest we will create parallel Panels for each broad-based topic.
+In order to minimize institutional, professional and personal conflicts of interest we will create parallel panels for each broad-based topic.

-All proposals will be reviewed and ranked by the topical science panels and the time allocation recommendations for small proposals (< 50 hours) will be made by the panels.
-Highly ranked large proposals (50-500 hours) from all panels will be forwarded to the Time Allocation Committee (TAC).
+All proposals will be reviewed and ranked by the topical Science Review Panels and the time allocation recommendations for small proposals (< 50 hours) will be made by the panels.
+Highly-ranked large (50-500 hours) and Exploration Science (> 500 hours) proposals from all panels will be forwarded to the Time Allocation Committee (TAC).
 The TAC will recommend the allocation of time for the large proposals.

 Proposals will be provided to each panel and TAC reviewer as PDF files.
 It is the responsibility of the proposer to ensure that their PDF file is legible when opened with Acrobat Reader.
-Please see http://ssc.spitzer.caltech.edu/documents/makepdf.html for instructions on making legible PDF files.
+Please see http://ssc.spitzer.caltech.edu/warmmission/propkit/cp/pdf/ for instructions on making legible PDF files.